firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

 For more information on how to register, create a database and an engine, or the other steps in a typical workflow, see [Get Started](../getting-started.md).

-This guide shows you the following workflows for loading data:
+This guide shows you the following workflows for loading data.
 ### Table of contents
 [Load data using a wizard](#load-data-using-a-wizard) [Load data using SQL statements](#load-data-using-sql-statements)